ilyalyudevig/news-explorer-frontend/tests/README.md

 ### `authenticated-user.spec.ts`

 This suite tests features that are only available to authenticated users.
+It relies on the `resetUser` fixture to ensure a consistent state for each test.

 - **Authenticated State**: Verifies that the navigation and UI correctly reflect an authenticated user's status (e.g., showing a "Saved articles" link and a logout button with the user's name).
 - **Article Bookmarking**: Tests the ability to bookmark and unbookmark articles from the search results.